sevkioruc/docs/docs/example use cases/simple-rbac.md

 ### Entities

-This examples consist 2 entity,
+This schema consists 2 entities,

 - `user`, represents users (maybe corresponds as employees).
-This entity is empty because its only responsible for referencing users.
+This entity is empty because it's only responsible for referencing users.

 ```perm
   entity user {}
 ```

-- `organization`, representing organization that user (employees) belongs.
-It has several roles and permissions related with the spesific resources such as organization files and vendor files.
+- `organization`, representing the organization the user (employees) belongs.
+It has several roles and permissions related to the specific resources such as organization files and vendor files.

 ### Relations

 #### organization entity

-To define roles, **relations** needed to be created as entity attributes.
-In above schema we defined 4 roles respectively; admin, manager, member and agent.
+We can use **relations** to define roles.
+In this example, we have 4 organizational wide roles, respectively; admin, manager, member, and agent.

 ```perm
 entity organization {